SearchLightApp/SearchLight-Ruby/README.md

 SearchLight
 =========

-SearchLight is a tool for finding discrepencies in the web search results that different users see.
+SearchLight is a tool for finding discrepencies in the web among search results for different users.
 Right now, SearchLight can compare what users in different locations would see when they make the same Google search.
 Soon, you will also be able to observe how differences in gender, name, age, or education could create imperceptible differences in how search algorithms tailor what they deliver to you.

 ## Dependencies
 Firefox 34